preedep/airflowdemo/README.md

 This project demonstrates Apache Airflow configuration and setup using Docker Compose with custom configurations and persistent data storage.

+> **🎯 Version Focus**: This project is specifically designed and tested for **Apache Airflow 3.0.2**.
+All configurations, dependencies, and documentation are optimized for this version.

 ## Overview

 Apache Airflow is an open-source platform to develop, schedule, and monitor workflows.
 This demo project showcases various Airflow configurations, best practices, and includes a complete Docker-based setup with: